alpharsh/projects/README.md

-# React Projects
+# Projects

-This repository contains a collection of React projects.
+This repository contains a collection of projects.

 ## Getting Started

 To get started with any of the projects in this repository, follow these steps:

-1. Clone the repository: `git clone https://github.com/alpharsh/reactprojects.git`
+1. Clone the repository: `git clone https://github.com/alpharsh/projects.git`
-2. Navigate to the React project you want to work on: `cd React/ProjectName`
+2. Navigate to the React project you want to work on: `cd projects`
 3. Install the project dependencies: `npm install`
 4. Start the development server: `npm run dev`